Compliance in the supply chain

 This subtopic brings together materials of relevance relating to compliance with various laws in relation to the supply chain.

-Precedent: Supply chain compliance schedule—pro-customer is for use in business-to-business supply chain contracts when the parties to the agreement wish to detail compliance obligations in a schedule rather than detailing them as clauses in the main body of the agreement.
-The Precedent includes provisions regarding the prevention of bribery, modern slavery, tax evasion facilitation, and fraud.
+Precedents: Supply chain compliance schedule—pro-customer, Supply chain compliance schedule—balanced and Supply chain compliance schedule—short form are for use in business-to-business supply chain contracts when the parties to the agreement wish to detail compliance obligations in a schedule rather than detailing them as clauses in the main body of the agreement.
+These Precedents include provisions regarding the prevention of bribery, modern slavery, tax evasion facilitation and fraud.
 Further information on each of these matters can be found below.

 Precedent: Compliance with law and regulation clause is a boilerplate clause which can be used in a supply chain contract to set out a general obligation on the parties to comply with laws and regulations.